Nellie Murray

-Nellie Murray (1835-1918) was a caterer specializing in Creole cuisine who was born enslaved in New Orleans and became internationally recognized after her appearance cooking at the 1893 Chicago World Fair.
+Nellie Murray (c.
+1835-1918) was a caterer specializing in Creole cuisine who was born in a family held as slaves in New Orleans and became internationally recognized after her appearance cooking at the 1893 Chicago World Fair.

 Early life

-Murray was born in 1835 to parents enslaved by the governor of Louisiana, Paul Octave Hébert.
+Murray was born in about 1835 to parents held as slaves by Paul Octave Hébert, who would later be governor of Louisiana.
 Her mother and grandmother were both cooks living on Hébert's Bayou Goula plantation, and Murray learned to cook from them.

 Career and impact

 After Reconstruction Murray created a catering business serving the elite of New Orleans.